Berliner Zeitung: History and profile

+Beginnings

-Berliner Zeitung was first published on 21 May 1945 in East Berlin.
+Berliner Zeitung was first published on 21 May 1945 in East Berlin as one of the first newspaper after World War II.
 The paper, a center-left daily, is published by Berliner Verlag.
+Initially, the newspaper served as the mouthpiece of the provisional Berlin city administration.
+After the founding of the SED, it became its organ, subject to close censorship.

+German reunification

+After the fall of the Berlin Wall and the German reunfication, the paper was still owned by SED.
+The journalists had tried to manage themselves during the years of reunification - the newspaper's owner, the SED, granted greater freedom under its new name PDS.

-After the fall of the Berlin Wall, the paper was bought by Gruner + Jahr and the British publisher Robert Maxwell.
+Later the newspaper was bought by Gruner + Jahr and the British publisher Robert Maxwell.
 Gruner + Jahr later became sole owners and relaunched it in 1997 with a completely new design.
 A stated goal was to turn the Berliner Zeitung into "Germany's Washington Post".
 The daily says its journalists come "from east and west", and it styles itself as a "young, modern and dynamic" paper for the whole of Germany.
 It is the only East German paper to achieve national prominence since reunification.
 In 2003, the Berliner was Berlin's largest subscription newspaper—the weekend edition sells approximately 207,800 copies, with a readership of 468,000.
 The current editor-in-chief is Brigitte Fehrle.

 Gruner + Jahr decided to leave the newspaper business and sold the Berliner Zeitung in 2002 to the publishing group Georg von Holtzbrinck.
 This sale was blocked by the German antitrust authorities since Holtzbrinck already owned another major Berlin newspaper, Der Tagesspiegel.
 The Berliner Zeitung was then sold in the fall of 2005 for an estimated 150–180 million euros to the British company Mecom Group and the American company Veronis Suhler Stevenson.
 The employees criticized this sale vehemently, fearing that journalistic quality could suffer as a result of excessive profit expectations by Mecom boss David Montgomery.

 The Berliner Zeitung was the first German newspaper to fall under the control of foreign investors.
 Andrew Marr, former editor of The Independent, which like the Berliner Zeitung was taken over by David Montgomery, said of the Berliner Zeitung that "[a]nyone who was working at The Independent in the mid to late Nineties will find all this wearisomely familiar.
 David's obsession at that time was removing as much traditional reporting as possible from the paper and turning it into a tabloid-style scandal sheet for yuppies."

 On 23 March 2009, it was announced that the Berliner Verlag would be sold by Mecom to the publisher M. DuMont Schauberg (MDS) in Cologne.
 The price was about 152 million Euro.
 Mecom was forced to sell its publishing interests in Germany as well as Norway because of heavy debts.